AbdullahOthman1/time-series-analysis/README.md

 - **Data:** Time series datasets for forecasting tasks.
 - **Code:** Scripts and modules for preprocessing, modeling, and evaluation.
 - **Notebooks:** Step-by-step analysis and results.
+- **Timeseries_Module** A module that can handle missing values, removing outliers and applying rolling window.